razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 The first part is persisting the events that will be served later by the API query.
 To do this we simply create a Kafka listener that will apply each incoming event to the Business Logic.
 For explaining how the scalable API works, we don't care how the Business Logic works.
 In the end the Business Logic will emit an event for the Query side of the application (as of CQRS architecture).
 This event will be saved in Redis to a particular Stream.

 We need to define one stream for each customer's data.
 To do this we will use the `customerId` as the stream Key and the event itself as the value.
 Every time a record is saved, Redis will create a new stream if the Key doesn't exist already.
-If the stream exists, the even will be appended to the stream events queue.
+If the stream exists, the event will be appended to the stream events queue.

-There will be a collection of open API streams form all customers.
-Each instance will have it's own streams collection, perfect for partitioning.
+There will be a collection of open API streams for all customers.
+Each instance will have its own streams collection, perfect for partitioning.

 Also, there will be a `RedisPuller`, one per instance, that will pull events from Redis streams, querying multiple Redis streams in same query.
 This puller will run continuously, taking the streams to query from the API streams collections.
 Also the API collection would change dynamically without interrupting the puller, each new API request would add a stream to the collection and each time a customer closes the stream, it would remove it from the collection.